wechicken456/Codenames-AI/README.md

 * Date to submit final code / files for the competition.

 **Result Presentation:** 26-29 August 2025
-* Results will then be generated using submitted entries over the following two weeks before the CoG 2025 conference.
+* Results will be presented during the CoG 2025 conference.

-&nbsp;
 &nbsp;

 # Codenames AI Framework